kasri.app

 If you ran a housing association in Tanzania in 2022, your service-charge collection looked something like this.
 Owners on Vodacom paid via M-Pesa.
 Owners on Tigo paid via Tigo Pesa.
 Owners on Airtel paid via Airtel Money.
 Owners with NMB accounts paid by bank transfer.
 Each integration was a separate merchant account, a separate reconciliation file, a separate dispute process.
 The treasurer spent the first week of every month merging four spreadsheets together by hand and the second week chasing the unreconciled ones.

-In December 2023 the Bank of Tanzania launched TIPS — the Tanzania Instant Payment System — and the entire flow collapsed into one API.
+The Bank of Tanzania had been developing the Tanzania Instant Payment System since 2018, piloted it in 2021, and officially launched TIPS in March 2024.
+By 2025, TIPS had processed 643 million transactions — making it one of the fastest-adopted instant payment systems in East Africa — and the entire payment flow for Tanzanian condominiums had collapsed into one API.
 This is the most important infrastructure shift for the Tanzanian condominium market in a decade, and almost no body corporate has noticed.

 What TIPS actually is

 TIPS is a real-time gross settlement layer operated by the Bank of Tanzania.
 It connects every commercial bank, every mobile money operator (Vodacom, Tigo, Airtel, Halotel, TTCL), and a growing list of digital wallets onto one common rail.
-A payment originating from an M-Pesa account can settle into an NMB current account, or into an Airtel Money wallet, in seconds, with one ISO 20022-formatted message.
+A payment originating from an M-Pesa account settles into an NMB current account, or into an Airtel Money wallet, in seconds, with one ISO 20022-formatted message carrying full reference data.

 For the platform layer, this means three things: